Advanced risk management tool for early detection and identification of toxic algal blooms

 3. Drones

-However, these tools need to be equipped with advanced imaging solutions (i.e., multispectral, hyperspectral) to achieve the necessary precision.
-Moreover, they must be complemented with analytical methods to determine the actual toxicity of the blooms.
+However, these tools need to be equipped with advanced imaging solutions (i.e., multispectral, hyperspectral) to achieve the required precision.
+Moreover, they need to be complemented with analytical methods to determine the actual toxicity of the blooms.
 The WHO recommends introducing molecular methods for the monitoring of toxigenic cyanobacteria.

 The CYANOBLOOM project aims to demonstrate a solution for the early detection of toxic cyanobacteria blooms in public water supply reservoirs.
 This will be achieved through a combination of:

-• Remote monitoring (i.e., data retrieved from public and private satellites)
+• Remote monitoring (i.e., by means of data retrieved from public and private satellites)

 • On-site measurements (i.e., hyperspectral field measurements with genetic analysis of collected samples)